 Microsoft billionaire Bill Gates is clearly enthusiastic about the impact of technology on our world, but that doesn’t mean he’s ready to hand over a smartphone to his kids at just any age.

-Gates did an interview with The Mirror in 2017 where he confirmed that his three children didn’t get smartphones until the age for 14 — much to their displeasure.
-He added that the family also sets other usage and screen time limits.
+Gates did an interview with The Mirror in 2017 where he confirmed that his three children didn’t get smartphones until the age of 14 — much to their displeasure.
+He added that the family also sets other usage and screen-time limits.